CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     172.16.120.11 dev vlan100 lladdr 00:02:00:00:00:01 REACHABLE
     ...

-### <span>General BGP Commands</span>
+### <span>General BGP Operational Commands Relevant to EVPN</span>

-If you use BGP for the underlay routing, run the NCLU `net show bgp summary` command or the vtysh `show bgp summary` command to view a summary of the layer 3 fabric connectivity:
+The following commands are not unique to EVPN but help troubleshoot connectivity and route propagation.
+If BGP is used for the underlay routing, you can view a summary of the layer 3 fabric connectivity by running the `net show bgp summary` command:

     cumulus@leaf01:~$ net show bgp summary
     show bgp ipv4 unicast summary